Graduation Main Menu

-- College of Liberal Arts and College of Science and Technology graduates should arrive at the Armstrong Sports Center by 8:45 a.m. and be lined-up by 9:15 a.m.
+- College of Health Professions and College of Education graduates should arrive at the Armstrong Sports Center by 8:45 a.m. and be lined-up by 9:15 a.m.
 The processional will begin to walk at 9:45 a.m.

-- College of Health Professions and College of Education graduates should arrive at the Armstrong Sports Center by 12:15 p.m. and be lined-up by 12:45 p.m.
+- College of Liberal Arts and College of Science and Technology graduates should arrive at the Armstrong Sports Center by 12:15 p.m. and be lined-up by 12:45 p.m.
 The processional will begin to walk at 1:15 p.m.

 Parking will be available in Parking Lot 1 between the Student Union and Sports Center and in Parking Lot 4 by the Science Center.
 Signage will be posted and police officers will be directing visitors to the appropriate parking areas.
 Due to holiday shopping, traffic volume along Abercorn Street is very heavy this time of year.
 Visitors are encouraged to allow plenty of time to get to the Armstrong campus, park, and get to the Sports Center in time for the ceremony to begin.

 Limited handicap parking will be available in Lot 1.
 State-issued handicap parking placard/plate is required to park in those spaces.
 Be advised that those spaces fill up early.